 Because in a way, feeling as though you don’t matter is arrogant.
 Not realizing that you have an affect on others is another version of being self-absorbed.
 But this isn’t as bad as it sounds.
 The intention, for me anyways, wasn’t to be arrogant, mean or dismissive.
 In a backwards way, I was being humble.
 I didn’t think I mattered, so I assumed nobody else was thinking about me.
 The intention wasn’t malicious, but the effects of how I was behaving were hurtful.
 And especially towards how I was treating myself.

 So, I began taking care of myself and my needs better.
 I started listening to myself again.
 Instead of doing what I thought I should, because I thought I was being judged by others.
 This was what I had been doing when I was trying to emulate Jim Morrison.
 Now I am listening inwardly.
 To what I want.
 What makes me comfortable and happy.
 What brings me joy.

 “Find What Feels Good”- Yoga with Adriene

-Cooking was another way for me to “find what feels good”, and opened me up to greater connections.
+Cooking was another way for me to “find what feels good”, and has opened me up to a greater quality of connections.
 Thanks mainly to the Minimalist Baker, I learned how to nourish myself with healthy foods, instead of eating and drinking whatever I felt like.
 It also helped me to connect with some estranged family members as well.
-By making my self-care Sunday meals, which later turned into my Friday night family meals, I had managed to bridge the gap from learning how to care for myself, to extending that care to others.
+By making my self-care Sunday meals, which later turned into my Friday night family meals, I managed to bridge the gap from learning how to care for myself, to extending that care to others.
 Win win.
 I’m also incidentally in the best shape of my life.